finedineholdthewine/22Translate/README.md

-# 22Translate
+# Japanese ↔ English Translator App
-A Japanese translation app that can be used for fast language translation
+A simple translator app built with Streamlit using deep-translator.